What is born in the odu of Ifa Okana Irete?

 - The art of carving wood.

-- OYA is given a scythe with Peacock, Guanajo and Tiñosa feathers.
+- A Hey He is given a scythe with peacock, guanajo and tiñosa feathers.

-- When the Okana Irete sign comes out, Shango is given a one-eyed rooster within 7 days.
+- When the Okana Irete sign appears, Shangó is given a one-eyed rooster before 7 days.

-- The Guanajo woman fell in love with the Peacock.
+- The guanajo's wife fell in love with the peacock.

-What is the Okana Irete sign talking about?
+What does the Okana Irete sign talk about?

-- The Odu Okana Irete speaks of long life with great government and great secrets.
+- The Odu Okana Irete indicates a long life with great government and great secrets.

-- You have the protection of a man Spirit that does not allow its destruction.
+- It has the protection of a man spirit that prevents its destruction.

-- The person seems clumsy, but is not.
+- The person may seem clumsy, but they are not.

 The Okana Wete sign points out:

-- The Awó who abuses or lives with his goddaughter is punished.
+- The punishment for the Awó who abuses or lives with his goddaughter.

 You may also like: Ifa Irete Kana sign